AssetOrbit

 Gramophone

-Diagonal patterns are often seen in Wave 1.
-Which is specifically called the Leading Diagonal.
-The Leading Diagonal looks like a Gramophone.
+Diagonal patterns are often observed in Wave 1, which is specifically referred to as the Leading Diagonal.
+The leading diagonal looks like a Gramophone.

 The market’s movement is not uniform, with waves 1, 3, and 5 indicating a larger trend and waves 2 and 4 indicating the opposite direction.
 This pattern is consistent across all Motive Wave patterns.
 After the end of the Motive pattern, a corrective wave is initiated, indicating a change in the trend.
 Motive waves are divided into two types: Diagonal and Impulse.